The Benefits of Photographing in Bad Weather

 Does this mean you should reschedule or stay home that night?
 Absolutely not!
 There are some real benefits to photographing under rainy, overcast skies.
 In fact, some subject matter actually works better if you shoot it under cloudy skies.

 Also, a large part doing an Alaska Photo Treks tour or workshop is learning how to photograph in a variety of light and conditions.
 Our goal is to teach you how to get great pictures of Alaska in any kind of weather.

 1. Overcast Skies Mean Less Contrast

-Sunny skies are great, but if you try shooting in the forest under direct sun, you’ll have way too much contrast.
-Chances are, your subject will either be lost in the shadows, or else, you’ll be fighting to get a good exposure.
-We’ve been seeing lots of moose calves around Anchorage this week, and since they usually like to hang around thick forests, it’s to the photographers’ benefit to capture them when there’s no direct sun.
+Sunny skies are great, but if you try shooting in the forest under direct sun, you’ll have an excessive amount of contrast.
+Chances are, your subject will either be lost in the shadows or you may struggle for a decent exposure.
+We’ve been seeing lots of moose calves around Anchorage this week, and since they usually like to hang around thick forests, it’s to the photographers’ benefit to capture them in overcast weather.

 2. Cloudy Skies are Better For Closeup and Nature Scenes

-When the sun is hidden behind clouds, the sky acts like a giant softbox that softens shadows and produces more even lighting.
-As with forest scenes, subjects like wildflowers and nature closeups are much easier to photograph under overcast skies.
+When the sun is hidden behind clouds, the sky acts like a giant softbox that softens shadows and produces even more beneficial lighting.
+As with forest scenes, subjects like wildflowers and nature close-ups are much easier to photograph under overcast skies.

 3. Rain Adds Interest to Nature Scenes

 Rain can add an intriguing aspect to your intimate nature subjects.
-It’s fun to photograph water droplets on wet leaves and grass, especially closeup, especially if you get really close with a macro lens.
-Imagine this picture above without the drops- it just wouldn’t have the same impact, would it?
+It’s fun to photograph water droplets on wet leaves and grass, especially closeup, especially up close with a macro lens.
+Imagine this picture above without the raindrops, it just wouldn’t have the same depth.